fiso64/MusicbeeExplore/README.md

 1. Create a virtual tag:
    - Go to Edit > Preferences > Tags (1)
    - In the "Virtual Tags" section, click "Add"
-   - Name the tag "MbeHeader"
-   - Set its value to:
+   - Name the tag "MbeHeader", and set its value to:
      ```
      $If($Contains(<Comment>,Appearance),"More Albums: Appears On","More Albums")
      ```